Wiener Dog Races

 Race Categories: Senior Wieners – Age 10 and up; Mix races for dogs with longer legs and Wiener Dogs 9 and under

 Details: All dogs racing must be Dachshunds.
 Papers are not required.
-Once you have paid admission and are in the building the wieners are to be taken outside to the large tent where the racing will occur.
+Once you have paid admission and are in the building the wieners are to be taken outside where the racing will occur.
 Areas inside are for people only for safety reasons.
 Please bring a small kennel if you don’t have the extra hands to watch your dog.
 The only dogs allowed in the building are Dachshunds unless they are a service dog.

 Dog Races for Dachshund Rescue NW